mhwlng/streamdeck-starcitizen/README.md

 The disadvantage is: that if you would press e.g. the gear up/down toggle button while the ship is still on the ground/powered off, then the button image would be out of sync.

+The plugin also has a Dial button for use with the 4 dials on the Streamdeck+ model.

+There are 5 bindings (They must be keyboard bindings, you can't bind the mouse wheel!) :

+- Dial Clockwise
+- Dial Counter-Clockwise
+- Dial Press
+- Touch screen press
+- Touch screen long press

+When a dial is rotated, the 'key down' event is sent to the keyboard once.
+When you let go of the dial for at least 100ms : the 'key up' event is sent to the keyboard.

+When a dial button is pushed, the 'key down' event is sent to the keyboard.
+When a dial button is released, the 'key up' event is sent to the keyboard.

+When the touch screen is pressed or long-pressed, the behaviour is like the multi-action button :
+The 'key down' event is sent to the keyboard.
+After a user-definable delay (default = 40 ms) the 'key up' event is sent to the keyboard.

-After you install the plugin in the streamdeck software, then there will be a new button type in the streamdeck software.
+After you install the plugin in the streamdeck software, then there will be new button types in the streamdeck software.

 Choose a button in the streamdeck software (drag and drop), then choose a Star Citizen function for that button (that must have a keyboard binding in Star Citizen. **A mouse, gamepad or joystick binding won't work!**)